 Last October, I made what I thought of as a bold move by visitng a Lasik center for a consultation to find out if I would qualify as a good candidate for the procedure.
 It turned out I was eligible to have the surgery.
 I turned out not to be as bold as I thought because it wasn’t until this October that I returned for the real bold move of having a pre-op appointment and actually scheduling the procedure.
 What helped me finally pull the trigger was constantly hearing from friends and family who had already had the procedure that it was painless and life changing.
 Not a single person had anything negative to say.
 My next bold move was putting aside my vanity and dealing with the pre-op requirement to be out of my contact lenses for 10 days straight.
 This meant I had to sport my ugly eyeglasses.
 I look horrendous in glasses and silently roll my eyes at all you people who look adorable in eyeglasses.
 To add insult to my already unattractive 4 eyes situation I also couldn’t wear makeup for 3 days leading up to the surgery date and was told I wouldn’t be able to wear makeup for 5 days after the surgery.
 I am a woman who needs my makeup people!
 Agreeing to all this was BOLD!

-My Lasik procedure was yesterday.
-We arrived at 9:30 in the morning.
-They re-ran all the test to make sure everything still looked the same and by 11am we were already driving back home.
-I did great!
-It was jiffy the discomfort minimal(scale of 1-10 I would say a 1-1.5).
+My Lasik procedure was yesterday at 9:30am (and here I am blogging today!).
+They re-ran all the tests to make sure everything still looked the same and by 11am we were already driving back home.
+It was super jiffy and the discomfort was truly minimal(scale of 1-10 I would say a 1).
 They gave me a Xanax before the surgery and 2 Valium after.
-Once I got home I was super sleepy so I slept for a few hours, woke up had some water, visited the restroom, realized I had some discomfort (scale of 1-10 I would say 2-2.5) I took the second Valium and fell right back asleep.
+Once I got home I was super sleepy so I slept for a few hours, woke up had some water, visited the restroom, realized I had some discomfort (scale of 1-10 I would say 2) I took the second Valium as instructed and fell right back asleep.
 By 6pm, I was awake and feeling great!
-This morning I woke up around 6am, went before our manager’s monthly meeting around 9am to do a presentation and during lunch went back for my post-op appointment.
+This morning I woke up around 6am, went to work and made a presentation to our management team around 9am and had my post-op appointment during my lunch break.
 Easy Peasy…

 Letting someone have a go at your eyeball with a laser, allowing them to cut a flap open in your cornea, shoot more lasers into your eyeball & then seal up your corneal flap is terrifying.
 I take that back, it’s BOLD.
 They make you sign so many waivers that you can’t help but wonder what your life will be like if things don’t go as planned.
-Bless the heart’s of all the staff who worked at the office because I asked a lot of ridiculous questions here’s just a sampling:
+Bless the heart’s of all the staff who worked at the office because I asked A LOT of ridiculous questions like:

 - What if I have to sneeze during the procedure?